Dear Speaker,

 That’s right.
 By listening to them.

-Speaking can get in the way of listening, and the solution is to listen more than you speak.
+Speaking can get in the way of listening; the solution is to listen more than you speak.
 And listen while you’re speaking, too.

-If there were a lot more people on this planet who actively listened, including you and me, I see how that would solve a lot of the problems we face.
-Unless I’m really off the mark, what people are looking for is connection with themselves and with each other.
-Genuine, supportive, loving connections.
+If many more people actively listened, including you and me, I see how that would solve many problems.
+People are looking for genuine, supportive, loving connections with themselves and each other.

-If more people had that, I can imagine that they wouldn’t feel the need for various addictions any more.
-They would take better care of themselves and of others.
+If more people had that, they would take better care of themselves and others.
 If they are listened to, they might also listen to others.

 Listening can have a positive ripple effect.